-Last weekend I went to VCON, a science fiction and fantasy conference in Surrey (part of Metro Vancouver).
-One of the sessions I attended was called “Writing About Fighting” and the panel consisted of writers and experts who were disciplined in multiple martial arts, including authors Lorna Suzuki and T.G.
+Recently, I attended a session called “Writing About Fighting” at VCON, a science fict ion and fantasy conference.
+The panel consisted of writers and experts who were disciplined in multiple martial arts, including authors Lorna Suzuki and T.G.
 Shepherd, and Devon Boorman, the swordmaster of Academie Duello in Vancouver.
-(I lost my program, so if you remember who else was there, please leave it in the comments, below)

-For me, this talk was so fascinating, it was worth the cost of admission to VCON.
-In fact, I spent days thinking about the topics discussed.
+For me, this talk was so fascinating, it was worth the cost of admission alone.
+I spent days thinking about the topics discussed and tried to incorporate them into The Watcher Saga.
 These are just a few of them as I remember it.

 Eight Things Writers Forget About Fight Scenes: